newsdev/driveshaft/authentication.md

 ![Click on Credentials]({{ site.baseurl }}public/img/auth_06.png)

-There are several types of keys you can use, and you only have to enable one for Driveshaft to work.

 <h2 id="credentials">Types of API Credentials</h2>

+Google offers several types of keys for authentication; you only have to enable one for Driveshaft to work.

 ### 1. Public API Key

-An API Key is the easiest method.
-If this is your first time using OAuth, start with this.
-It will allow you to access public Google Drive files.
+Using a public API Key is the easiest method, and a good starting place if you're unfamiliar with OAuth to authentication or just experimenting with Driveshaft.
+It will allow Driveshaft to access public Google Drive files.

 On the **Credentials** page, click on **Create new Key**.
 Select **Server key**.